feltcute/ModdingDocsMGD/Doc/Perks/Types.rst

 """""""""""""""""""""""

 The following perk types make it impossible for the player to initiate or attack the given stances, excluding grope attacks on chests.
-It is highly recommend you use combat events instead of them, but they do still work.
+It's highly recommend you use combat events instead of them, but they do still work.
 Set a value of 0, as ``"EffectPower":`` is not needed.

 * ``"NoAnus"``